jpetterson88/frontendMentor/faq-accordion-main/README.md

 Users should be able to:

 - Hide/Show the answer to a question when the question is clicked
-- Navigate the questions and hide/show answers using keyboard navigation alone
 - View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page

 ### Screenshot